How I Built a 7-Module Course Solo While Working Full-Time

 What I'd Do Differently

 That's it from me.
-If you're thinking about building a course, a knowledge product, or any content-heavy project — the tools are there.
-The operating model works.
-Just budget for the 40%.
+If you're thinking about building a course, a knowledge product, or any content-heavy project — the tools are genuinely there.
+But budget for the judgment layer.
+That's where the time goes and where the quality lives.

 Cheers, Chandler